MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/libraries/HTMLClient.md

 For full control of the renderer, you can access the global registry to modify behavior of element rendering, or even introduce your own.

 * For Actions use `AdaptiveCards.AdaptiveCard.actionTypeRegistry`
-* For Elements use `AdaptiveCards.AdaptiveCard.elementTypeRegistry` w
+* For Elements use `AdaptiveCards.AdaptiveCard.elementTypeRegistry`

 For example, to override the rendering of a `Input.Date` element: